dimk1301/Guides/supply-chain-security.md

      ]
    }
    ```
-   Store this alongside your project or feed it to scanners that support VEX ingestion.
-3. **Track it for re‑scan**: add it to your recurring dependency‑scan job so you’re notified the moment a fix ships, rather than re‑discovering it manually.
+3. **Track it for re-scan** — add it to your recurring scan job so you're notified the moment a fix ships.
-4. **Do not have the agent silently suppress or hide the finding** — suppression must be a deliberate, documented human decision, not an automated one.
+4. 🔒 **Never let the agent silently suppress or hide the finding** — suppression must be a deliberate, documented human decision.

 ---

-## 10. CI/CD integration (automating this safely)
+## 10. CI/CD integration

-Once you trust the manual workflow, you can wire it into CI — but the human‑approval principle doesn’t go away, it just moves to a merge request review.
+Once you trust the manual workflow, wire it into CI — the human-approval principle just moves to a merge-request review.

-### GitLab CI example: scheduled depscan with optional remediation

 ```yaml
 stages: